daronphang/coding_resources/docker/containers.md

 Alpine, Ubuntu.

 ## Network:
-Each container is connected to a private virtual network through 'bridge'.
+Each container is connected to a private virtual network called 'bridge'.
 Each virtual network routes through NAT firewall on host IP.
 All containers on a virtual network can talk to each other without -p.
-Each app should have their own network.
+Each app with frontend/backend should sit on the same network.
 Can attach containers to more than one virtual network.

 Terminologies:
 - Network Driver: Built-in or third-party extensions that give virtual network features.
+- Bridge: Network driver that allows containers to communicate with each other running on same docker host.

 ```
 docker container run -d -p 80:80 --name webhost --network my_app_net nginx